alasco-tech/alasco-tech.github.io/src/content/blog/2023/10/23/how-we-serve-static-assets-at-alasco.md

 ## Conclusion

+By implementing these changes, we observed a decrease of approximately 60% in the number of times a static asset is downloaded.
+Additionally, our main bundle size reduced by about 18%, and the DOM content loading time decreased by a median of 24-28%.

-Along the journey, we faced a lot of interesting challenges that were related to cookies and CORS in the context of iframes that deserve their own blog post to talk about.
+Throughout the journey, we faced a lot of interesting challenges that were related to cookies and CORS in the context of iframes that deserve their own blog post to talk about.

 I hope this article gave you a good idea about how we serve our static assets.
 As we mentioned in the beginning, architecture is an evolving thing, and we are always looking for opportunities to improve it.